ReturnHelper/return-request-api-docs/source/index.rst

      - Update :ref:`index-idempotency` section
    * - 2024-07
      - Add :ref:`notification-warehouseMarkShipmentArrivedv2` and :ref:`notification-inventoryCreated`

-     - This is an new version of :ref:`notification-MarkReceived` that split into two distinct notifications: mark receive and inventory created.
+       This is an new version of :ref:`notification-MarkReceived` that split into two distinct notifications: mark receive and inventory created.
+   * -
-     - Annocing the removal of returnInventoryList from :ref:`notification-MarkReceived`, please check the link for more details.
+     - BREAKING: Removal of returnInventoryList from :ref:`notification-MarkReceived`, please check the link for more details.